fleetdm/fleet/docs/REST API/rest-api.md

 }
 ```

-> Note: osquery scheduled queries do not return errors, so only valid results are included in the report.
+> Note: osquery scheduled queries do not return errors, so only non-error results are included in the report.
 If you suspect a query may be running into errors, you can use the [live query](#run-live-query) endpoint to get diagnostics.

 ### List queries